mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips-1.md

 ## An instructive example: Uniformly distributed quotes

-The easiest distribution to consider is the uniform distribution - specifically, assume that on each selling day, Timmy and Tommy offer a price that is uniformly distributed over some interval.
+The easiest distribution to consider is the uniform distribution - specifically, let's assume that on each selling day, Timmy and Tommy offer a price that is uniformly distributed over some interval.

 Let $P_{1}, ..., P_{n}\sim U[0, 1]$ be
 [iid](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables) random variables, representing the price offered at time $i$, and suppose that the turnips spoil before another price is offered.
 Let $S$ be the price the turnips are sold at.